Lie algebra deformations in characteristic 2: Introduction

-One should not think, nevertheless, that the algebra $\text{Kap}_1(4)$ is something undescribable.
-To describe it, recall that a given symmetric bilinear form $B$ on the space $V$ is said to be \emph{alternate} if $B(v,v)=0$ for any $v\in V$ and \emph{non-alternate} otherwise; the orthogonal Lie algebras that preserve these forms are denoted $\fo_\Pi(V)$ and $\fo_I(V)$, respectively.
-The Hamiltonian Lie algebra ($\fh_\Pi(V;\un)$ or $\fh_I(V;\un)$) is said to be \emph{alternate} or \emph{non-alternate} together with the symmetric bilinear form $\Pi$ or $I$ preserved by the Lie algebra which is the 0th component in the \emph{standard} $\Zee$-grading of the Hamiltonian algebra, the grading in which each indeterminate is of degree 1.
-These two versions of the Hamiltonian Lie algebras have divergence-free subalgebras described, together with history of earlier partial discoveries, in \cite{LeP}.
-Instead of $\fh_B(V;\un)$ we write $\fh_B(n;\un)$, where $n=\dim V$.

-An isomorphism between $\text{Kap}_1(4)$ and the simple derived of the divergence-free subalgebra $\fl\fh_I(4;\un_s)$ of $\fh_I(4;\un_s)$, where $\un_s=(1,\dots, 1)$, was indicated already in \cite{Ei}.}, at least if the structure constants belong to $\Fee_2$; in other words, the parametric families can not be captured by Eick's method.\footnote{For example, the Lie algebras like $\fwk(3;a)'/\fc$, where $a\in\Kee$ and $a\neq 0, 1$, see \cite{BGL1}, since for $a=0$ the algebra is not simple while for $a=1$ it turns into a simple algebra of different dimension, are invisible to Eick's method and any other method of classification of simple Lie algebras over finite fields.} Although regrettably restricted to algebras of only small dimension (currently 20), Eick's computer-aided approach promises to give --- when its range will have been widened to dimension 250, if possible, or at least 80 --- a base for the conjectural classification making its theoretical proof psychologically comfortable.
+\textbf{2.} A new way to construct simple Lie algebras in the absence of classification\footnote{Eick's search is random; to estimate the probability of a miss is very interesting.} is provided in \cite{Ei} if the structure constants belong to $\Fee_2$; the parametric families cannot be captured by Eick's method.
+Although regrettably restricted to algebras of small dimension (currently $\leq 20$), Eick's computer-aided approach (when its range will have been widened to dimension 250, or at least 80) promises to give a base for a conjecture making its theoretical proof psychologically comfortable.

-3) It is clear that some of the cocycles describing infinitesimal deformations of $\fh_\Pi(n;\un)$ are induced by the quantization of the Poisson algebra, some produce filtered deforms listed by Skryabin \cite{Sk}; these deforms are not isomorphic to the initial algebra and to each other.
-Are there other cocycles that produce deforms not isomorphic to the initial algebra and the other deforms?
-Are there such deforms of the simple \emph{derived} of $\fh_\Pi(n;\un)$?
-Our results show that $\fh_\Pi(n;\un)$ and $\fh_\Pi(n;\un)'$ have different number of deforms and both types of deforms are important for the classification of simple Lie algebras.
-The situation is similar to that in characteristic 0, where the Lie superalgebra $\fh(2n|m)$ has more deformations than $\fpo(2n|m)$, see \cite{LSh2}, albeit in one particular superdimension.
+\textbf{3.} Our results show that $\fh_\Pi(2;\uN)$ and $\fh_\Pi'(2;\uN)$ have different numbers of deforms and both types of deforms are important for classifying simple Lie algebras.
+The situation is similar to that in characteristic 0, where the Lie superalgebra $\fh(2n|m)$ has (in the only case $(2n|m)=(2|2)$) more deformations than $\fpo(2n|m)$ (see \cite{LSh2}).
+A problem is to describe deformations of $\fh_\Pi(2n;\uN)$ and $\fh_\Pi'(2n;\uN)$.

-4) In \cite{Sk}, Skryabin considered only one of the two types of Hamiltonian Lie algebras, $\fh_\Pi(n;\un)$.
-The other type of Hamiltonian Lie algebras, $\fh_I(n;\un)$, does not preserve any exterior 2-forms, it preserves a tensorial 2-form, see \cite{LeP}.
-Investigation \`{a} la \cite{Sk} --- interpreting filtered deforms of $\fh_I(n;\un)$ as vectorial Lie algebras preserving tensorial 2-forms --- should be performed for this algebra and its divergence-free subalgebras.